-Today I’m giving away a copy of the ultimate backpacker’s tale – Imagine, a Vagabond Story by Grant Lingel, who left a cosy suburban lifestyle to backpack around Mexico, Belize and Guatemala.
+Today I’m talking about the ultimate backpacker’s tale – Imagine, a Vagabond Story by Grant Lingel, who left a cosy suburban lifestyle to backpack around Mexico, Belize and Guatemala.
 If you think you’d enjoy this book, read on for my review…

 Having failed to quite complete his college degree, Grant decided to get out and see a bit of the world, rather than take up a steady job like most of his friends.
 His journey started in Mexico with only a couple of hundred dollars in his pocket and no return ticket.
 For a while he joined a friend working in a hotel resort, entertaining American holiday makers before joining a group of buddies in their van travelling through Belize and Guatemala and then continuing alone wherever took his fancy.